turri21/Senhor/README.md

 ___
 29/6/2026

-New Cores: PSX, C64, Major Havoc
+New Cores: C64, Major Havoc
 ___
 28/6/2026